aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-color/_index.md

 5. **HSL Color Codes**.
 HSL stands for Hue, Saturation and Lightness.
 Each color has an angle on the RGB color wheel and a percentage value for the saturation and lightness values.
 HSL codes for green and red colors you can set like this: `stroke="hsl(120, 100%, 50%)"` and `fill="hsl(0, 100%, 50%)"`

 6. **HSLA(Hue, Saturation, Lightness, Alpha) Color Codes**.
 HSLA color values are an extension of HSL color values with an alpha channel that determines the opacity of the color.
 HSL codes for green and red colors you can set like this: `stroke="hsla(120, 100%, 50%, 1.0)"` and `fill="hsla(0, 100%, 50%, 1.0)"`

+## **Online Color Converter**

+For different tasks, different color codes are preferred.
+So, sometimes you may need to convert color codes.
+Click inside the color area to select a color, or enter a color code in the Input text box.
+You will immediately see other color codes for chosen color in the Output section.
+Use our free Online Color Converter and get the result at once!

+{{< app/svg/color input="RGB" output="HEX">}}

+{{< /app/svg/color>}}

 ### **Color Specifying Rules**